 Here's the definitive list of the top Sterling Archer literature references and some literary Easter eggs from the show for you to learn, read, and most importantly, rank!
 And, seriously, READ A BOOK.

-11 people just voted on Pam's Tattoo Tribute to Lord Byron
+Pam's Tattoo Tribute to Lord Byron

 Pam Poovey is not one to mess with, especially with her street fighting skills and massive strength.
 But what really adds to Pam's badassery is her giant back tattoo, which if you look closely is an excerpt from Lord Byron's "The Destruction of Sennacherib."
 The poem is about the Biblical story from 2 Kings, where God sends an Angel of Death to kill the Assyrian army in their sleep.
 Pam's tattoo, an equally obscure and badass literary reference, reads: